smattymatty/mathew-storm-site/philo_content/book/Chapter 2 - The First Stones.md

 "And we're teaching it too," Sisyphus observed quietly.
 "Every improvement we make, every refinement—we're showing it exactly how we think."

-Daedalus felt his hands begin their familiar tremor.
+Daedalus felt ice spread through his chest.
 He'd had the same thought countless times but hearing it spoken aloud made it real in a way that private fears never could.
 They weren't just building a prison.
 They were educating their prisoner in the art of systematic cruelty.

 "The real question," Sisyphus continued, picking up a piece of impossible stone with those scarred hands, "is whether we can teach it something other than what Minos intends."